geersch/LiveSDK/README.md

 Live SDK
 ========

-A 2-part series on how to work with the Live SDK from C#
+A 2-part tutorial on how to work with the Live SDK from C#

 You can find more information about the code on my blog.